jkmdev/node_cmds/README.md

 Simple command line applications for various use cases, like note taking, development environment start up, etc. Written in node.js.

+spawn -> creates new terminal window from current window

 ## Installing / Getting started

 This application was developed on and for my fedora linux OS.
 This application will not work on Windows without some tweaking of your own.